kubescape/helm-charts/charts/kubescape-operator/README.md

 ## Kubescape-Prometheus Integration

-Most of the end users either use [`kube-prometheus-stack`](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) prometheus operator else [`prometheus helm chart`](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus) to install prometheus for monitoring.
-Based on your choice of prometheus, you can follow either of the below method to enable kubescape monitoring with Prometheus.
+Most of the end-users either use [`kube-prometheus-stack`](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) Prometheus operator else [`prometheus helm chart`](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus) to install Prometheus for monitoring.
+Based on your choice of Prometheus, you can follow either of the below methods to enable kubescape monitoring with Prometheus.

 ---